 THC and CBD are both chemical compounds found in marijuana.
 They are among 113 different chemical compounds, but they are the two that seem to have the biggest effect.

 THC stands for Tetrahydrocannabinol, and it’s the most psychoactive compound you’ll find in marijuana.
 When you consume marijuana in any form, you introduce cannabinoids into your system.
 These cannabinoids bind to cannabinoid receptors in the brain.
-Interestingly enough, there are more than ten times the amount of cannabinoid receptors in the brain than opioid receptors.
-That’s one reason why cannabis has such a broad medicinal effect.

 The main difference between THC and CBD is that CBD is not psychoactive.
 Another difference to note is that CBD is legal in almost every state.
 CBD can also come from hemp plants in addition to marijuana plants.